mhausenblas/usn-app/README.md

 ![USN's HBase schema](https://raw.github.com/mhausenblas/usn-app/master/doc/hbase-usn-schema.png "USN's HBase schema")

-Some notes re the key and schema design:
+Some notes regarding the key and schema design:

 * There is only one CF named `a`; keep CF names short, think of footprint.
 * This CF holds all the data: the target person, from where known, comment.